Pickase/Fifa-2020/README.md

-# Fifa-2020
-# Model for analyze skills of football player
+# Model For Analyzing skills of football player.

 ## Project Summary: